eclipse-vertx/vert.x/core_manual_java.md

 If you were writing a web server, one way to serve a file from disk would be to open it as an `AsyncFile` and pump it to the HTTP response.
 Or you could load it it one go using the file system API and write that to the HTTP response.

-Alternatively, Vert.x provides a method which allows you to send serve a file from disk to an HTTP response in one operation.
+Alternatively, Vert.x provides a method which allows you to serve a file from disk to an HTTP response in one operation.
 Where supported by the underlying operating system this may result in the OS directly transferring bytes from the file to the socket without being copied through userspace at all.

 Using `sendFile` is usually more efficient for large files, but may be slower for small files than using `readFile` to manually read the file as a buffer and write it directly to the response.